 Michael Campbell (Executive Director)

-Michael has worked freelance as an arts consultant and strategist, editor, writer, events manager, director and choreographer.
+With over 35 years of experience Michael has worked as an arts consultant and strategist, editor, writer, events manager, director and choreographer.
 He was the Festival Director for the Brisbane Writers Festival (2006-2009), and the literary events program at Gleebooks in Sydney for 4 years (2002-2005).
-He is a Board member of Currency House, chair of its Editorial Committee, and edited Keith Bain on Movement and Keith Bain: The Principles of Movement for Currency House and Oberon Books (UK).
+He is currently the Chair of Currency House, and of its Editorial Committee, and edited Keith Bain on Movement and Keith Bain: The Principles of Movement for Currency House and Oberon Books (UK).

 Christian Pazzaglia (Producer)